gabrielapedreros/FSUDash-LeachLevel-Design/README.md

 - `level3final.tmx`

-This tilemap was integrated into our PyArcade project as **Level 3**.
+This tilemap was integrated into our PyArcade project as a json file and we continued from there.

 ---